Skip to main content

 Overview

 When building a scenario in Scenario Studio, you don’t have to describe everything from scratch.
-Attachments and Context let you bring in existing materials — product guides, call transcripts, certification docs, company briefs — so the AI Agent can reference them while building your roleplay.
-Both features serve a similar purpose but work differently depending on whether you plan to reuse the material.
+The Source menu lets you bring in existing material — product guides, call transcripts, certification docs, company briefs — so the AI Agent can reference them while building your roleplay.
+There are four ways to add a source, all in one place:

 1